World Para Swimming European Championships

 The World Para Swimming European Championships (World Para Swimming European Open Championships), known until 2018 as the IPC Swimming European Championships, are the European continental championships for swimming where athletes with a disability compete.
 Each championship is organised by the International Paralympic Committee (IPC) and behind the World Para Swimming Championships and the Summer Paralympic Games is the largest meet for European athletes.
-No championships were held in 2022.
+Beginning in 2009 before switching to even numbered years in 2014, the championships are generally biennial, although no championships were held in 2022.